consevempthe/Plunder_Chess_Game/design/TasksAndStories.md

 | :--- | :---
 | Notes | - This should include statistics of games played, how long they took, w/l ratio and log of who played
 | Acceptance Criteria | - After a game has been played it shows up in the history with all of the information
 | Tasks | 55.
-Add settings cog and dialog <br> 56.
-Implement settings toggle and text boxes for dialog <br> 57.
-Server side setting changes <br> 58.
-Implement game status dialog <br>
+Add settings cog and dialog <br /> 56.
+Implement settings toggle and text boxes for dialog <br /> 57.
+Server side setting changes <br /> 58.
+Implement game status dialog <br />

 ### **2. I can see other users game history**